 Your Privacy is Important to Us

-Like most website operators, BC Family Law collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
+Like most website operators, we collect non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.

-BC Family Law’s purpose in collecting non-personally identifying information is to better understand how BC Family Law’s visitors use its website.
-From time to time, BC Family Law may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
+Our purpose in collecting non-personally identifying information is to better understand how our visitors use our website.
+From time to time, we may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of our website.

-BC Family Law also collects potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on bcfamilylaw.page blog posts.
-BC Family Law only discloses logged in user and commenter IP addresses under the same circumstances that it uses and discloses personally-identifying information as described below.
+We also collect potentially personally-identifying information like Internet Protocol (IP) addresses for logged in users and for users leaving comments on bcfamilylaw.page blog posts.
+We only disclose logged in user and commenter IP addresses under the same circumstances that we use and disclose personally-identifying information as described below.

 Gathering of Personally-Identifying Information

-Certain visitors to BC Family Law’s websites choose to interact with BC Family Law in ways that require BC Family Law to gather personally-identifying information.
-The amount and type of information that BC Family Law gathers depends on the nature of the interaction.
+Certain visitors to our websites choose to interact with us in ways that require us to gather personally-identifying information.
+The amount and type of information that we gather depends on the nature of the interaction.
 For example, we ask visitors who sign up for a blog at bcfamilylaw.page to provide an email address.

 The security of your personal information is important to us.
-But remember that no method of transmission over the internet, or method of electronic storage, is 100% secure.
+However, please remember that no method of transmission over the internet or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 Links To External Sites